bl-rd/bl-rd-archive/content/now.md

 ## High-level

-My main focus is trying to shift my skillset from being a full-stack developer who prefers working on the front-end to a _front-end developer_ proper.
+My main focus is trying to shift my skillset from being a full-stack developer who prefers working on the front-end to a _front-end developer_ proper&trade;.
 And I don't mean learning React!

 What I am really wanting to hone in on is performant, accessible **design**.
 In other words, making stuff - starting with this website!
 It's pretty simple in its current form, but I've got plenty of ideas that I'd love to implement.